TimurNurlygayanov/softlayer-python/markdown.md

 ## Number and bullet lists

-This markdown shows how to combine both lists.
-Notice the indents before the ordered and unordered sub items.
+This example shows how to combine both lists.
+Notice the indents before the sub items.
 Use at least two spaces to make that indentation.

 <pre>
 1. First number list item